loz-hurst/cpp-finance-materials-new/lessons/lesson-17.md

 ## Lab exercises

-### 1. Add template for GetNextField in the base class that will return different types on request - default to `std::string` but provide `int` and `double` specialisations
+### 1. Add new InputField object as return type for GetNextField in the base class.
+It will need to know how to convert itself (via `operator`) to different types on request - by default we should be treating it as a`std::string` but provide `int` and `double` conversions.

-This could also be (and possibly would be better) done by returning a custom 'InputField' type from GetNextField that internally has conversion operators to `std::string`, `int`, `double` etc.
+It will also need a stream insertion operator adding so it can continue to be printed.

 ### 2. Add template for Fixed-width reader that specifies the width of each field at compile time